-In the summer of 2010, Northfield Township began a comprehensive community survey of its residents.
+In Summer 2010, Northfield Township began a comprehensive community survey.
 The survey is one important tool in obtaining the input of residents on many important issues facing the community.
-This input assists the Township's elected and appointed officials in the process of preparing a Master Plan.
-The responses provided will help guide the Township in the planning of land use and transportation, arts and culture, recreation and leisure activities, economic development, capital improvement expenditures, open space preservation, and other Township public policies.
+This input assisted the Township's elected and appointed officials in the process of preparing a Master Plan.
+The responses provided will help guide the Township in the planning of land use and transportation, arts and culture, recreation and leisure activities, economic development, capital improvement projects, open space preservation, and other Township policies.